 - Perishable items

 Not Testing Out Offering Free Shipping

 The psychology behind this idea is to test which listing methods are most effective at inducing sales.
-Some customers would prefer to pay slightly more money for an item but instead have that item ship for free.
+Some customers would prefer to pay slightly more money to purchase items but instead, have that item shipped for free.

 Another buyer might want to pay the lowest amount for the item while knowing and paying the exact cost to ship the item.

 For example, if you're selling a $10 item and the price for shipping is $5, create a listing that costs $15 and offers free shipping.

 To test which will perform better for you, you'll want to also create a listing that's only $10 but has an additional charge of $5 for shipping.

 After you've determined which delivery method performs better for you in terms of sales, you can continue modeling your listings after it.

 Would you rather pay $15 plus free shipping, or $10 plus $5 for shipping?

 Not Taking Advantage of the “Hide from Friends” Feature